-Giraffe is the tallest animal in the world.
+The giraffe is the tallest animal in the world.
 Due to its unique appearance and immense height, Giraffe is well known among kids.
-Giraffe has always been center of attraction in zoos and kids are often curious about it.
-We have gathered complete set of Giraffe Facts For Kids that will answers all the questions that your kids might have in their mind about the Giraffe.
-You are going to learn all about Giraffes including its meaning, appearance, scientific name, classification, height weight, neck, legs, tails, horns, teeth, hair, ears, heart, feet, stomach, lifespan, diet, speeds, sleep, habitat, male, female, lifecycle, reproduction, babies, species, population, endangerment, predators, adaptations and many other interesting facts about Giraffe.
+Giraffe has always been the center of attraction in zoos and kids are often curious about them.
+We have gathered a complete set of Giraffe Facts For Kids that will answer all the questions that your kids might have in their minds about the Giraffe.
+You are going to learn all about Giraffes including their meaning, appearance, scientific name, classification, height weight, neck, legs, tails, horns, teeth, hair, ears, heart, feet, stomach, lifespan, diet, speeds, sleep, habitat, male, female, lifecycle, reproduction, babies, species, population, endangerment, predators, adaptations and many other interesting facts about Giraffe.

 Giraffe Facts For Kids

 - The giraffe is a mammal, an even-toed-ungulate, and the living tallest terrestrial animal in the world.

 - It is also the world’s largest ruminant (animals that have a rumen, an extra special chamber in the stomach where microbial fermentation of the plant-based food occurs).